www3838438/status/site/content/incidents/8-12-17-intermittent-connectivity-issues-simple-api.md

 +++
-title = "Intermittent Connectivity Issues in the Simple API (EU-WEST-1)" severity = "degraded-performance" affectedsystems = [
+title = "Timeout for some queries to the Simple API (EU-WEST-1)" severity = "degraded-performance" affectedsystems = [
   "Simple API",